 All kinds of peppers are in abundance right now but what can you do with them?
 Here are tips on how to preserve hot peppers so that you can enjoy them all winter long.

 As a New Mexico native, I eat more than my fair share of chili peppers.
-During late summer and early fall, there is an abundance of anaheim peppers available all over the state.
-We refer to them simply as “green chiles” and they are a staple in our diets.
+During late summer and early fall, an abundance of Anaheim peppers is available all over the state.
+We refer to them simply as “green chiles,” and they are a staple in our diets.
 During prime chile season, you can find large rotating chili roasters in front of grocery stores, and shoppers can buy chiles by the box full and have them roasted.
 Let me tell you, the smell is amazing.

-There are a lot of different hot peppers that you can choose from, including bell, cherry, anaheim, jalapeno, serreno and habanero.
-The size and type of peppers will determine how they need to be roasted.
-Whatever pepper you choose, make sure to select peppers that are crisp, tender and free from brown spots.
+There are a lot of different hot peppers that you can choose from, including bell, cherry, anaheim, jalapeno, serrano, and habanero.
+The size and type of peppers will determine how they must be roasted.
+Whatever pepper you choose, make sure to select peppers that are crisp, tender, and free from brown spots.

 Don’t forget to wear rubber gloves when handling hot peppers!

 This method works best for large peppers, like anaheims and bells:

 There are two easy ways to cook peppers.
 In the oven or on the grill.
 Both methods work great, but we generally prefer to do ours on the grill so we don’t heat up our house.